postmannen/steward/README.md

 ## TODO

+- FIX so it can handle multiple slices of input for inmsg.txt

 - Add config file options to use when starting up the program for options.

 - Rename CLICommand to cli